Updated on 17th September 2024

 This allows them to take on new orders without waiting for those overseas customers’ payments to clear and transfer.

-For a more detailed breakdown of how these trade finance solutions work and how they encourage more commerce and business, see our guide “How Trade Finance Works”.
+For a more detailed breakdown of how these trade finance solutions work and how they encourage more commerce and business, see our guide on “How Trade Finance Works”.

-Whether you’re a buyer or seller, trade finance offers a variety of benefits.
+Whether you’re a buyer or seller, Trade Finance offers a variety of benefits.

 On the demand side of the equation, an investment in goods can create a gap in a business’s working capital.
 This can be a considerable issue for businesses needing to maintain operations but also expand and grow.
-Trade finance allows buyers to fund their purchase and continue to generate revenue without suffering the inhibitive gaps in their working cash flow.
+Trade Finance allows buyers to fund their purchase and continue to generate revenue without suffering the inhibitive gaps in their working cash flow.

 On the supply side, suppliers working with a large client to provide an extensive amount of goods may offer extended payment terms.
 This can result in a loss of working capital during the delay between manufacturing and shipping, and the end delivery.
-Trade finance allows suppliers to access the locked up capital in their manufactured and shipped goods without requiring the buyer to already have taken possession of the goods.
+Trade Finance allows suppliers to access the locked up capital in their manufactured and shipped goods without requiring the buyer to already have taken possession of the goods.

-Mitigating Risk
+The Advantage of Mitigating Risk

 In trade, there are conflicting needs.
-The buyer wants to receive goods before paying, and the supplier wants to receive goods before shipping.
+The buyer wants to receive goods before paying, and the supplier wants to receive payment before shipping goods.
 Neither party wants to risk being out of pocket without receiving what was promised.
-Trade finance helps to mitigate this risk by accommodating the conflicting needs of each party.

-Due to the varying needs of businesses, trade finance comes in a range of products and solutions but should be customised, when it comes to terms etc., for the specific needs of the businesses in question.
-Moreover, multiple different financial products can and and should be utilised to promote as seamless and productive trade as possible.
+Due to the varying needs of businesses, Trade Finance comes in a range of products and solutions but should be customised when it comes to terms etc., for the specific needs of the businesses in question.

-Trade Finance: The Benefits.
+Trade Finance: The Benefits

-1. Risk Mitigation
+Risk Mitigation

-As outlined above, trade finance allows businesses to engage in trade with one another, even across countries, with reduced risk and greater peace of mind.
+As outlined above, Trade Finance allows businesses to engage in trade with one another, even across countries, with reduced risk and greater peace of mind.

-2. Cash Flow
+Cash Flow

 Funding facilities can also be hugely important to a business needing more liquidity.
 If there is a cash flow gap or more working capital needs to be accessed for growth, trade finance can provide the solution required.
 With a finance facility set up, you can operate your business with greater confidence.